fnproject/fn/docs/lambda/README.md

 Write, package and run your Lambda functions with our [Getting started guide](./getting-started.md).
-[Here is the environment](./environment.md) that Lambda provides. `fnctl lambda` lists the commands to work with Lambda functions locally.
+[Here is the environment](./environment.md) that Lambda provides. `fn lambda` lists the commands to work with Lambda functions locally.

 You can [import](./import.md) existing Lambda functions hosted on Amazon!